yatharth1cr/Javascript-Questions/README.md

 ### `Understanding DOM`
 40. Give three examples of BOM features.
 41. What is DOM?
-43. Convert the following HTML into DOM (object form) <p class="para">Hello User!</p>
+42. Convert the following HTML into DOM (object form) '<p class="para">Hello User!</p>'
-44. Convert the following HTML into DOM <div> <p class="para">Hello User!</p> </div>
+43. Convert the following HTML into DOM <div> '<p class="para">Hello User!</p> </div>'
 ### `Understanding Manipulation`
-45. Explain the following with 2 examples:
+44. Explain the following with 2 examples:
 - querySelector
 - querySelectorAll
-46. What is the difference between Node and element explain with example.
+45. What is the difference between Node and element explain with example.
-47. Explain different methods of classList property (add, remove, toggle)
+46. Explain different methods of classList property (add, remove, toggle)
-48. Difference between DOM property and DOM attributes explain.
+47. Difference between DOM property and DOM attributes explain.
 ## ``DOM and Events``
 ### `Types Of Events`
-49. What is the limitation of using inline HTML event handlers like onclick, onmousemove etc.
+48. What is the limitation of using inline HTML event handlers like onclick, onmousemove etc.
-50. Explain addEventListener and the benefit of using it with two example.
+49. Explain addEventListener and the benefit of using it with two example.
-51. Write down the five different types of events you can use.
+50. Write down the five different types of events you can use.